-It's upon us.
-And while it won’t be as bad as the worst-case scenario floated back then, the 2021 cap is still going to wind up at least $20M lower than it would have been if we’d never heard of COVID-19.
+It won’t be as bad as the worst-case scenario being floated back then, but the 2021 cap is still going to wind up at least $20M lower than it would have been if we’d never heard of COVID-19.
 The result?
-A lot of teams are going to have to lop pricey veterans they’d otherwise keep.
+A lot of teams are going to have to lop pricey veterans that they’d otherwise want to keep.

 For our cap info, we relied heavily on the excellent website Over The Cap.
 When it comes to cap savings, we are presuming a pre-June 1 release.
 When a player is designated as a post-June 1 release, there can be further cap savings.